wumpz/wumpz.github.io/_posts/2020-12-30-window-functions.md

 |5|15|12

 In **sum_expr** is the normal complete partition **sum** result.
 In **sum_expr_with_range** there is the sum from the actual rows value the the two values before.
 For **id = 4** this calculates **2 + 3 + 4 = 9**.

+# Conclusion

+Window Functions is a very neat tool in the SQL developers toolset.
+Use it, try it and then decide for concrete problems, if its the right way to go.